ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 - **Solidity Experience**: 43% of respondents rate themselves as Solidity experts with an expertise level of 8 (out of 10) or higher.
 - **Solidity Developer Experience**: While noting many things that could still improve, there was an overall positive/good sentiment towards Solidity.
 Most respondents believed that the Solidity developer experience had some or much improvement over the last year.
 - **Solidity's Challenges**: The biggest challenge in developer experience for most respondents is the availability and quality of tooling.
 Also seen as critical aspects in order to foster adoption are error handling, IDE integrations and better documentation.
-- **Most Liked, Dreaded and Anticipated**: Topics with room for imporovement that came up a lot: Error handling, debugging, the need for more tools and libraries, and breaking dependencies.
+- **Most Liked, Dreaded and Anticipated**: Topics with room for improvement that came up a lot: Error handling, debugging, the need for more tools and libraries, and breaking dependencies.
 - **Contributing and Language Design**: There was surprisingly little interest and engagement in language design topics, partly because developers didn't know how to get involved, or because they were not interested.
 (We will work on this!
 Efforts to foster collaborative language design are under way, we'll share more soon.)
 - **Community**: Almost 17% of participants in this survey do not interact with other Solidity developers at all!